AgentCombo/Mandol/README.md

   `gpt-4o-mini-closeai`
 - Task-eval judge model: `gpt-4o-mini-closeai`

+`qwen-3-plus` denotes the non-thinking variant.
+The thinking-enabled alias is `qwen-3-plus-thinking`.
+The LongMemEval memory/extraction results reported in the paper were generated with `qwen-3-plus`, not the thinking-enabled variant.

 The model names above should be kept fixed when reproducing the paper tables.
 The Qwen/DeepSeek models are used for memory generation and deduplication; the GPT models are used for task evaluation and judging.